At a glance

 Related guide: How many ISAs can I have?

-Lifetime ISAs (LISAs) are another exemption to last year's reforms; while it’s possible to hold multiple LISAs you can still only open and pay into one of this type of account per tax-year.
+Lifetime ISAs (LISAs) are another exemption to previous reforms; while it’s possible to hold multiple LISAs you can still only open and pay into one of this type of account per tax-year.

 Furthermore, although they come with their own limit of £4,000, it should be noted any contributions into a LISA count towards your overall ISA allowance.